 Columbia Redmond Mid Waterproof - Women's Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Columbia Redmond Mid is an inexpensive option for a light, mid-height hiking boot that does not compromise comfort in its lightweight design.

 Because they are so lightweight and comfortable, the Redmonds do sacrifice some quality in support.
 These boots have a soft, flexible toe box that is great on shorter hikes, but can be problematic on longer hikes where a more supportive boot may shine.
 In terms of ankle support, the shaft height is only 90 mm, which provides minimal vertical stability.
-Boots that provide more ankle stability are the Vasque Monolith - Womens, or a leather boot like the Oboz Bridger Mid - Womens.

-The synthetic and mesh uppers and the Omni-Grip sole combine to make the Redmond Mid a decent hiking boot that is comfortable and breathable.
+The synthetic and mesh uppers and the Omni-Grip sole combine to make the Columbia Redmond Mid a decent hiking boot that is comfortable and breathable.
 While not the most durable or supportive of the boots we tested, the Redmond is a good option for a lightweight, well-priced introductory hiking boot.

 Ad-free.
 Influence-free.
 Powered by Testing.